GuYifan/thanx_tc/README.md

 ## General Idea

 To identify users who are eligible to become VIP based on the purchase records is done in 3 steps, and they are retrieving data, transform data to be aggregated by dates, then use a "sliding window" strategy to calculate the amount each user spent in this period and identify users whose amount meets the threshold.
+Here it assumes 1 months = 30 days and it can be changed if necessary.

 1. **Step 1 - Retrieve Data**